 It is the most popular way to speed up Windows 10 performance.
-Because, there are many high quality PC TuneUp tools that can optimize PC performance automatically without any manual effort.
-It saves a lot of time.
-So, Many people relies on these tools.
+Because many high-quality PC TuneUp tools can optimize PC performance automatically without any manual effort, it saves a lot of time.
+So, Many people rely on these tools.

+If you are not sure if you should use third-party tune-up tools or not, we have an article for you.
+You can read: Should You Use PC Tune-Up Tools?

 If you want, you can have a look at the top 5 best PC TuneUp Software for Windows 10.
 You can use any of them.
 But, In this article, I will recommend a few of them.

 1. Optimize PC with Advanced SystemCare [Feature Rich]

 The IObit Advanced SystemCare is one of the most popular PC optimization utilities out there.
 It has a lot of features.
 You probably don’t need all of them.
 So, You can follow some recommended instructions to speed up Windows 10 using this software.

 - At first, Download and Install Advanced SystemCare on your PC.

 - During the installation process, be cautious.
 Don’t check anything that will install any other software.

 - After that, Open Advanced SystemCare.
 By Default, You will see AI Mode is enabled.
 I suggest you use the manual way.
 AI mode is impressive.
 But, the manual mode will give you flexibility in choice.

 - Now, Check Privacy Sweep, Junk File Clean, Shortcut Fix, Registry Clean, Disk Optimization, Software Health, Hardware Health.

 - Now, Hover your mouse cursor on Privacy Sweep.
 A Setting icon will appear.
 Click on it.